Tracey Ullman: Return to British television

-After a thirty year absence, Ullman returned to the BBC with the sketch comedy programme Tracey Ullman's Show in 2016.
+After an absence of over 30 years, Ullman returned to the BBC with the sketch comedy programme Tracey Ullman's Show in 2016.
 It aired in the United States on HBO.
-In 2017, the show earned its first Primetime Emmy Award nomination in the category of Outstanding Variety Sketch Series.
+In 2017, the show earned a BAFTA nomination for Best Make-Up and Hair Design, and its first Primetime Emmy Award nomination in the category of Outstanding Variety Sketch Series.
 In 2018, it garnered two additional Primetime Emmy Award nominations in the categories of Outstanding Variety Sketch Series and Outstanding Costumes for a Variety, Nonfiction, or Reality Programming.
 The show eventually led to the creation of the topical comedy programme Tracey Breaks the News in 2017.

 Other notable work

 In 1995, she became the first modern-day cartoon voice of Little Lulu.
 In 1999, she had a recurring role as an unconventional psychotherapist on Ally McBeal.
 Her performance garnered her a Primetime Emmy Award, her seventh, and an American Comedy Award which was her eleventh.
 In 2005, she co-starred with Carol Burnett in the television adaptation of Once Upon a Mattress.
 She played Princess Winnifred, a role originally made famous by Burnett on Broadway.
 This time Burnett took on the role of the overbearing Queen Aggravain.

 In March 2014, Ullman was introduced as Genevieve Scherbatsky, the mother of character Robin Scherbatsky in How I Met Your Mother.
 On 15 February 2017, it was announced that she would star in the Starz-BBC co-produced limited series adaptation of Howards End, playing Aunt Juley Mund.

 On 14 May 2019, it was announced that Ullman would be portraying Betty Friedan in the FX limited series Mrs. America.
 The nine-episode series premiered 15 April 2020 on Hulu to favourable reviews.
 Her performance garnered her an Outstanding Supporting Actress in a Limited Series or Movie Primetime Emmy nomination.

-In 2021, Ullman plays councilwoman Irma Kostroski in the eleventh season of Curb Your Enthusiasm.
+Ullman played councilwoman Irma Kostroski in the eleventh and twelfth seasons of Curb Your Enthusiasm.